Channel Balance Interpolation in the Lightning Network via Machine Learning: Discussion

 \section{Discussion}

 This study was conducted to explore the utility of machine learning models in predicting channel balances within the Lightning Network.
 A novel aspect to this method is the incorporation of graph features into the machine learning models.
-This approach leverages the inherent structure of the network, utilizing the relational and topological data that characterizes the connections between nodes and channels.
-The results suggest that machine learning techniques, such as regression algorithms and neural networks, can indeed provide accurate predictions of channel balances.
-This indicates a promising direction for further research and potential practical application in enhancing the efficiency of network operations.
+The results suggest that machine learning techniques can provide accurate predictions of channel balances.

-Probing techniques to estimate channel balances, while useful, often incur significant overhead and can potentially compromise user privacy due to the frequent and sometimes intrusive nature of probes.
-In contrast, our balance interpolation approach uses only crowdsourced data and reduces the need for frequent probing by providing a probabilistic estimation of balances that can be updated as new transaction data becomes available.
-This method not only diminishes the operational overhead associated with probing but also enhances user privacy by reducing the frequency of direct channel queries.
+While probing techniques can estimate channel balances, they often introduce significant overhead and pose potential privacy risks.
+In contrast, our balance interpolation approach relies solely on crowdsourced data, offering a probabilistic estimation that minimizes the need for frequent probing.
+This reduces operational overhead and enhances user privacy by decreasing direct channel queries.